 How can I personalise my degree programme?

-Our QMUL Model modules – which count towards approximately 10 per cent of your degree – are built into your curriculum, so you don't need to worry about finding extra time outside your normal timetable.
+QMUL Model modules – which count towards approximately 10 per cent of your degree – are built into your curriculum either as core modules, or options.
+We have also developed a suite of additional, extra-curricular activities that have been designed to help you develop key skills and gain valuable experience.
 Working with your tutor, you’ll be able to personalise your programme to add in the activities that develop skills and offer experiences most important to you.

 Opportunities will help you: